jesusmah/refarch-cloudnative-wfd-appetizer/README.md

 ##### [IBM Cloud Private](https://www.ibm.com/cloud-computing/solutions/private-cloud/)

 IBM Private Cloud is has all the advantages of public cloud but is dedicated to single organization.
 You can have your own security requirements and customize the environment as well.
 Basically it has tight security and gives you more control along with scalability and easy to deploy options.
-You can run it externally or brhind the firewall of your organization.
+You can run it externally or behind the firewall of your organization.

 Basically this is an on-premise platform.
 1. Includes docker container manager